 (2 semesters) (Prerequisite: Satisfactory completion of Algebra 2 Honors and instructor permission.)

 This course includes the exploration and analysis of data, scatterplots & linear regression, probability, sampling, hypothesis testing, and statistical inference.
 Students will explore these concepts from the textbook, but will also conduct their own study, gathering and analyzing their data.
 The student will use her calculator extensively, and also have some exposure to Microsoft Excel and other statistical software.
-Students will study statistics and its application to various fields, such as political science, medicine, and economics.
-This course can be used to fulfill a math requirement for students who have successfully completed A.P.
-Calculus I.
+Students will study statistics and its application to various fields, such as political science, medicine and economics.

-(One Semester) This course is open to seniors.
-Juniors may register with the recommendation of a current teacher.
-The first semester is offered as an independent, self-directed background into the ethics, designs, and rationale of the research.
-Foundational terms, principles, and concepts of research will be covered.
-In the second semester, students will be paired with a Creighton professor or may choose to conduct their own study under the guidance of a Duchesne teacher.
-Completed research will be published in a high school research journal.
+(One Semester) This course is open to students who have completed AP Calculus BC or Calculus III.
+This semester two course will cover ethics, designs and rationale of research foundational terms, principles, and concepts of research.
+Students will be paired with a college professor to conduct study under the guidance of a Duchesne teacher.
+Completed research may be published in a high school research journal.

 Students who complete Calculus 3 will receive a half math credit for successful completion of this course.